-Eastern Ghouta has been under a stifling siege for the past four years.
-There is an urgent need to ensure that food, medicine, and other necessities are allowed into all communities in the besieged area and that critically ill residents be granted immediate medical evacuation.
+Eastern Ghouta was under a stifling siege from 2013 to early 2018.
+There was an urgent need to ensure that food, medicine, and other necessities were allowed into all communities in the besieged area and that critically ill residents were granted immediate medical evacuation.

 The impact of a 4-year long blockade in numbers: